 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.70 Very lowVery high 5

-In recent years, policies have slowly been introduced by the Iranian government to increase the provision and renewal of Amayesh cards (refugee identity cards).
-The Amayesh card grants registered refugees conditional freedom of movement, temporary work permits, and access to the national education and healthcare systems.
-The situation of undocumented Afghans is in stark contrast to registered refugees, with extreme restrictions on livelihood opportunities and access to education or healthcare, and constant threat of deportation by Iranian authorities?
+In recent years, the Iranian Government has slowly introduced policies to increase the provision and renewal of Amayesh cards (refugee identity cards).
+Amayesh cards grant registered refugees conditional freedom of movement, temporary work permits, and access to the national education and healthcare systems.
+The situation of undocumented Afghans is in stark contrast to registered refugees, with extreme restrictions on livelihood opportunities and access to education and healthcare, as well as constant threat of abuse, exploitation, and deportation by Iranian authorities ?.

 Read more in the latest ACAPS Humanitarian Access Overview.